-The Advisory agreement provides for Prime or an affiliate of Prime to receive fees and cost reimbursements as defined in Part III, Item 10.
+The Advisory agreement provides for Pillar or an affiliate of Pillar to receive fees and cost reimbursements as defined in Part III, Item 10.
 "Directors, Executive Officers and Corporate Governance - The Advisor".
 Cost reimbursements are allocated based on the relative market values of the Company's assets.
 The Company and SWI entered into an Advisory Agreement and Cash Management Agreement to further define the administration of the Company's day-to-day investment operations, relationship contacts, flow of funds and deposit and borrowing of funds.
 Effective July 1, 2009, the Advisory Agreement and Cash Management Agreement with SWI was terminated.
-IOT has engaged Prime as Cash Manager under the substantially same terms as under the SWI Agreement.
-The fees and cost reimbursements paid to Prime, SWI and affiliates are detailed below (dollars in thousands):
+IOT engaged Prime as Cash Manager under the substantially same terms as under the SWI agreement until the agreement with Prime was terminated effective April 30, 2011, at which time IOT engaged Pillar as Cash Manager under substantially the same terms as under the Prime agreement.
+The fees and cost reimbursements paid to Pillar, Prime, SWI, TCI and affiliates are detailed below (dollars in thousands):

-2010 2009 2008
+Fees: 2011 2010 2009

-Fees:

-Advisory fee 866 \$ 881 \$ 895
+Advisory fee 850 \$ 866 \$ 881

-Incentive fee 3,100
+Incentive fee

-Net income fee 115 2,422
+Net income fee 99

-Commission on property sale 99 - 1,319
+Commission on property sale - - -

-Mortgage brokerage and equity refinancing - 20
+Commission on property sale Mortgage brokerage and equity refinancing 20

-Property & construction mgt. and leasing commission 2 51 70
+Property & construction mgt. and leasing commission 2 51

-\$ 967 \$1,067 \$ 7,806
+3 904 \$ 967 \$ 1,067

-Cost reimbursements 178 117 (1)
+Cost reimbursements 206 178 117

-Rental revenue 313 431 391
+Rental revenue 0 313 431

-Interest paid (received) \$(995) \$ (973) \$(2,353)
+Interest received S (647) \$ (995) \$ (973)